frvaillant/EntityToExcel/readme.md

 launch command in your terminal :
 `php bin/console entity:excel Entity`
 Replace Entity by the name of the entity you want to export as excel file

-If you get an error like
- `Attempted to load class "Spreadsheet" from namespace "PhpOffice\PhpSpreadsheet".
-    Did you forget a "use" statement for another namespace? `
-then run `composer require phpoffice/phpspreadsheet`

 The file is exported as `Entity.xlsx` in the public/xls directory